PureFi (UFI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 PureFi Historical Price

-According to the latest data gathered on PureFi live price page, the current price of PureFi is 0.01269686USD.
-The circulating supply of PureFi(UFI) is 91.51M UFI , giving it a market capitalization of $1.16M.
+According to the latest data gathered on PureFi live price page, the current price of PureFi is 0.01312344USD.
+The circulating supply of PureFi(UFI) is 91.51M UFI , giving it a market capitalization of $1.20M.

 The PureFi Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of UFI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.